-Now that I’m at the ripe, old age of 32, I’ve spent some time reflecting on the things I learned while experiencing my twenties as a single guy.
+Now that I’m in my mid-30s, I’ve spent some time reflecting on the things I learned while experiencing my twenties as a single guy.
 My list is mainly beneficial if you’re of the male demographic, but I’m sure that it can speak to the ladies too.
 (Even if it’s a “Yeah, Ryan, preach it, brother!”)

 Hopefully, one of my life lessons can save you some heartache, point you in a new direction, or just give you something to think about…

 1. Only in emergencies should you live with your parents.
 And if you must, put a time limit on it.
 Girls see this as a red flag.

 2. If you don’t have the money, don’t buy it.
 Your future family shouldn’t be paying interest on the big screen you bought when you were 21.

 3. Girls don’t care what kind of car you drive.
 They mainly care if you have drive — as in, whether or not you have enough ambition to support a family someday.

 4. Working on a career versus working on an Xbox game has a much bigger payoff in the long run, according to Donald Miller.
 He’s right.

 5. Don’t be scared of taking a risk.
 You don’t have a family, and you have plenty of time to correct things if you guessed wrong.

 6. Relationship-hopping, church-hopping, and job-hopping teach you to run from commitment.
 Pick something to commit to and watch yourself grow.

 7. Journal often.
 Our memories fail us.
 When you get to your thirties, you probably won’t be able to remember the difference between age 26 and 28.
 It’s your story – write it down.
 Your thirtysomething self will appreciate it.